Natgeos

 Catnip is Effective Mosquito Repellent Plants

 Before becoming a mosquito repellent plant, catnip has become more popular as a plant to lure cats to be more active in their daily lives.
-This catnip contains nepetalactone oil which is feared by mosquitoes.
-This oil is also said to be more potent than the chemical diethyl-meta-toluamide.

 Plant catnip in a garden area as this mosquito repellent plant can grow tall.
 You also have to regularly prune it so that the garden still looks neat.
-For those of you who have cats, be prepared to see them become more active during the day thanks to this plant.

 Geranium